anotheruiguy/node-sass-boilerplate/readme.md

 			app.get('/', function(req, res) {
 			  res.render('index');
 			});

 1. Our desired file structure

 		|- node_modules/
 		|- public/
 		|--- stylesheets/
 		|- sass/
 		|- views/

 ## Get things running

 Now that you have a bare bones project set up, we need to get things running.
 Typically I will be running three terminal windows/tabs for this.

 1. user terminal for file navigation
 1. run Node server `$ node app.js`
 1. run grunt server `$ grunt watch`

 Now you should be able to navigate to `http://localhost:4000/` and see your project running.

 ## Install a Sass framework

 For this project I choose to use Thoughtbot's [Bourbon](http://bourbon.io/) library.

 While this library is a Ruby Gem, this does not place a Ruby dependency on your project.
 The Gem installs a version of the Sass mixin library directly into your project.

 Before installing the library, update your file structure to contain a `lib/` directory within your `sass/` directory.

 	|- node_modules/
 	|- public/
 	|--- stylesheets/
 	|- sass/
 	|--- lib/
 	|- views/

 ### Let's install Bourbon.

 1. `$ gem install bourbon` or `sudo gem install bourbon` (if you are not running RVM)
 1. `$ cd sass/lib` change directories to the new Sass lib directory
 1. `bourbon install` to install the library
 1. Open the `style.scss` file and add `@import "lib/bourbon/bourbon";`

+### Install UI foundational framework

+Within the `sass/` directory, we need to install a foundational directory framework to start constructing our site.
+I recommend the following:

+	|- _buttons.scss
+	|- _config.scss
+	|- _forms.scss
+	|- _modules.scss
+	|- _reset.scss
+	|- _typography.scss
+	|- _vendors.scss
+	|- application.scss
+	|- buttons/
+	|- colors/
+	|- forms/
+	|- layouts/
+	|- lib/
+	|- modules/
+	|- ui_patterns/
+	|- vendors/

+In our `application.scss` file, we need to import a few files to get this started.

+	// App Config - this is where most of your magic will happen
+	// ---------------------------------------------------------
+	@import "config";  // Editing the config file sets the theme for the project

+	// Import core Sass libraries
+	// ---------------------------------------------------------
+	@import "lib/bourbon/bourbon";

+	// Standard CSS reset stuff here
+	// ---------------------------------------------------------
+	@import "reset";

+The reset I have included in this project is a modified version of Eric Meyer's reset plus some ideas from the HTML5 reset project.
+Additionally I have updated this reset to be more Sass driven using variables.